rikedyp/documentation/release-notes/docs/new-enhanced.md

     - the six space prompt (except when in the **Editor**, in which case this is skipped)
     - the left edge of the session
 - <kbd>End</kbd> moves the cursor right to whichever of these it encounters first from its starting position:
-	- the end of the content of the line excluding space characters
+	- the end of the content of the line excluding trailing space characters
-    - the end of the content of the line including space characters
+    - the end of the content of the line including trailing space characters
     - the six space prompt (only when the cursor is on a blank line)

 Pressing <kbd>Home</kbd> or <kbd>End</kbd> multiple times progresses through the list in the order shown.